 Since 2017 Kahlee who founded Devote Digital – an end-to-end digital marketing agency – has limited her roster to 20 brands only at one time.

 Kahlee was inspired by delivering marketing solutions that goes beyond a typical agency and today the Devote Digital Team takes on the role of brand co-custodian providing every benefit possible to the brand along the way.
-Kahlee appeared in Business News Australia’s Top 100 Young Entrepreneurs 2020.
+Kahlee appeared in Business News Australia’s Top 100 Young Entrepreneurs in 2020 and the Brisbane Young Entrepreneur Awards in 2021.

 We all need inspiration to give us a vision.
 We hope that these stories of 10 young entrepreneurs and the inspirations that underpinned their hopes, objectives and success, will help you realise your entrepreneurial dreams.